polyaxon/polyaxon/docs/resources/migration.md

 ## Before you upgrade

 Before upgrading to Polyaxon v0.5, please make sure you are running the latest version v0.4.4.
 Also please make sure you have a backup of your database.

 ## How to upgrade

-The latest Polyaxon's Helm chart has up-to-date dependency requirements, except for the postgres database,
+The latest Polyaxon's Helm chart has up-to-date dependency requirements,
 some of these dependencies cannot be upgraded automatically and require a shutdown.

-N.B.1 the Postgres dependency is still the same, we also suggest that you always pin the db version, Polyaxon's built-in dependency points to `imageTag: 9.6.1`, but it supports any version from 9.6 and it's recommended that you have this value in your deployment config.
+N.B.1 the Postgres dependency is still the same, we also suggest that you always pin the db version, Polyaxon's built-in dependency points to `imageTag: 9.6.1`.

+N.B.2 Polyaxon supports any version of postfresql from 9.6 and it's recommended that you have this value in your deployment config.

-N.B.2 If you are using an external Postgres instance, the chart has been updated to consolidate all external services in one section.
+N.B.3 If you are using an external Postgres instance, the chart has been updated to consolidate all external services in one section.

 ### Teardown Polyaxon deployment